Call Azure Function From SPFX Webpart

 Set Up CORS on the Azure Function

-Open the Azure Function App that you have created above and then click on the CORS from the left navigation and then provide the local host URL and Office 365 tenant domain URL and then click on the save button.
+Open the Azure Function App that you have created above, and then click on CORS from the left navigation, provide the local host URL and Office 365 tenant domain URL, and then click on the save button.

 How to call Azure Function from SPFX

 Now that our Azure Function part creation is over.
 This is the time to create the SharePoint framework webpart.
-Follow the below steps to create the SharePoint framework webpart.
+Follow the steps below to make the SharePoint framework webpart.

-The first step is to create a directory, in that we are going to create the project.
-For that, Open the command prompt and run the below command to create the directory
+The first step is to create a directory where we will build the project.
+For that, open the command prompt and run the command below to create the directory

 md spfx-azure-function-demo